 Now Go Get Them

-And remember that newsletter subscribers have a discount throughout the store 😉
+And remember that if you subscribe to my newsletter you will receive a discount valid throughout the store 😉

 A Final Note